Pomegranate

 Background

-• Preparations from pomegranate including the juice or extract have been promoted for prevention or treatment of many conditions including heart disease, high blood pressure, high blood cholesterol levels, cancer, and diabetes.
+- Preparations from pomegranate are currently promoted for many conditions including high blood pressure, heart disease, and diabetes.

 How Much Do We Know?